zilola08/social-network/README.md

 # Social network app

 Social network web-app with real-time chat feature.
-Developed using React (Vite), NodeJS, Express, PostGres, Socket.io.
+Developed using React (Vite), NodeJS, Express, PostGres, Sequelize, Socket.io.

 !
 To test the app, please do:
 1) Install all the npm dependencies;